Knowing your body type may help you meet your fitness goals.

 Your lifestyle, genetics, history, and training style all play a part in how you look, and you can definitely change it over time.

 There are many factors that go into losing weight, burning fat, or building muscle.
 Your genetics play a significant role both in your current body composition and how difficult it is to change it.
-It has a huge factor in how the body responds to exercise, diet and your everyday routine.
+It has a huge factor in how the body responds to exercise, diet, and your everyday routine.

-There are various studies that indicate, how genes may determine up to 80 per cent of your weight and body shape.
+There are various studies that indicate, how genes may determine up to 80 percent of your weight and body shape.

-The ease with which you develop muscle mass, for example, is genetical.
+The ease with which you develop muscle mass, for example, is genetic.
 Also, doing the same training as somebody whose body you admire and want for yourself may not work for you.
 If you and your partner follow the exact same fitness routine, starting at the exact same fitness level, one of you might end up stronger than the other.
 Hence, attaining your fitness goal may require you to train specifically for your body type. .

 There are three basic human body types: the endomorph(curvy), the mesomorph(Muscular), and the ectomorph(thin).
-However, not many people fall into one category, usually, you will be a combination these.
+However, not many people fall into one category, usually, you will be a combination of these.
 Most people are a blend of two body types, with one being more dominant.
-Genetics play an interesting role in body composition, especially when it comes to body fat.
+Genetics plays an interesting role in body composition, especially when it comes to body fat.
 Your body is designed to store fat in certain places, depending on gender, age, and of course, your family genes.

-- Small joints, Long arms and legs.
+- Small joints, Long arms, and legs.